antify/antify/packages/ant-database-cli/README.md

 - [ ] Make work with npx.
 Only works with yarn or pnpm exec
 - [ ] Add promps for load-migration and -fixtures to give the dev an abillity to exit before any code get exec.
+- [ ] On load fixtures or migrations without database name, load everything

 TODO:
 - [x] Rename nuxt namings